 If a car reaches or passes more than one crash, it will have to roll a chance to avoid each one separately.

 If a driver is attempting to go a speed higher than they can achieve even if they test their acceleration and/or top speed, their speed should be reduced to the highest speed they could reach if they successfully test their acceleration and/or top speed.

 If a driver does not play a speed card for this turn, consult the historical driver rules and assign that car a speed for 0-wear historical driver option without tests and as little wear as possible.

 A car may not choose to decelerate more than they can pay for.
 If a car is forced to decelerate more than it can pay for because it is blocked or failed a forced pass, the car spins automatically.

 Cars that crash the turn they finish the race are considered to have not finished the race.
 Cars that spin the turn they finish the race are considered to have finished last among other cars that finished the race that turn.

-On the left, we see a dramatic race finish at Silverstone.
-The red car finishes first.
-The silver/black and green/yellow cars have their nose on the line.
-Silver/black is closer to the grey shaded side of the track and so finishes 2nd.
-Green/yellow gets 3rd.
-The blue car went farther past the line but spun and will finish 4th.
-The black/red car in the back did not finish the race this turn.
+On the right, we see a dramatic race finish at Monte Carlo.
+The blue car would have won but spun and will end up finishing 4th.
+The red car ends up winning.
+The green and yellow cars have their nose on the line.
+Green is closer to the red and white striped side of the track and so finishes 2nd.
+Yellow gets 3rd.
+Orange did not finish the race this turn.